FreerGit/Vanna/README.md

 ## TODOs

+add_client should either take the result from log or the request itself

+Should Join be implicit?

 The primary must have a queue for client requests, if the primary is waiting for PrepareOk messages and get a new client request in the middle of it (just reading from the socket).
 Then it has to be put on a queue to get handled later on.

 The above also means that the client has to maintain a queue and potentially retry the requests in case the primary faults when it has requests in its queue.